 2026 World Cup Predictions

-So who is actually going to win the 2026 World Cup?Well, this page shows you who the crowd, the bookmakers, the experts, and even an AI each tip to lift the trophy.And then it is your turn to make your own call.
+So who did everyone tip to win the 2026 World Cup, and who actually lifted it?This page shows who the crowd, the bookmakers, the experts, and even an AI each picked to win the trophy.In the end Spain won it, beating Argentina 1-0 in the final.

-Who is predicted to win the 2026 World Cup?
+Who was predicted to win the 2026 World Cup?

 | 🔎 Source | 🏆 Pick to win | 🧠 Their read |